Accuracy Tests of the Envelope Theory: Envelope theory

-For some favourable Hamiltonians, the approximated energy given by the ET can be interpreted as an upper or lower bound for the original spectrum \cite{sema13,silv12,sema18c}.
-This variational character is provided by the tangentness of the auxiliary Hamiltonians together with the comparison theorem \cite{sema11}.
-Let us define the two following functions,

-If both the $b_T$ and $b_V$ functions are concave (resp. convex) the approximated spectrum given by the ET is an upper (resp. lower) bound.
-If the second derivative of one of these functions vanishes the variational character is governed by the other.
-If both the second derivative of $b_T$ and $b_V$ function vanish, the original Hamiltonian was an harmonic oscillator and the approximation given by the ET is actually the exact spectrum.
-Nevertheless, if one of the functions does not have a universal concavity on its domain or if the concavity of two functions are not the same, no variational character can be defined.
-Examples of computations of functions $b_V$ and $b_T$ will be given in the next section.

-Before concluding the section, it is worth noting that generalisations of the ET exist.
-The approximation method can deal with Hamiltonian including one-body potentials and some kind of $K$-body forces \cite{sema18c}.
-Furthermore, the method has also been recently generalised to systems of $N_a$ identical particles of type $a$ and $N_b$ identical particles of type $b$ \cite{sema20,cimi22}.
-Both generalisations lead to a new set of compact equations \eqref{compacteq} but the rest of the discussion remains relevant.
+If both the $b_T$ and $b_V$ functions are concave (resp. convex) across their entire domain, then the approximated spectrum given by the ET is an upper (resp. lower) bound.
+If the second derivative of one of these functions is zero the variational character is determined by the other.
+If both second derivative vanishes, meaning $H$ is a harmonic oscillator Hamiltonian, the ET provides the exact result.
+In other cases, no variational character can be guaranteed.
+Before concluding the section, let us mention that generalisations of the ET have been developed.
+The approximation method can handle Hamiltonians including also one-body potentials and a specific type of $K$-body forces \cite{sema18c}.
+Furthermore, recent advancements have extended the method to systems composed of $N_a$ identical particles of type $a$ and $N_b$ identical particles of type $b$ \cite{sema20,cimi22}.
+These generalisations result in a new set of compact equations \eqref{compacteq} while the rest of the discussion remains relevant.